Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS: Introduction

 \section{Introduction}

-Rotational variability is common among brown dwarfs \citep{ Artigau2009, radigan12, Buenzli_2014, Radigan_2014, Metchev_2015, Lew16, artigau18}, planetary mass objects \citep{Biller_2015, Biller_2018} and directly imaged companions \citep{Zhou_2016, Naud2017, Zhou_2020a, Zhou_2020b}, especially those of young age and low surface gravity \citep{Vos19,Vos_2023}.
+Rotational variability is common among brown dwarfs \citep{Artigau2009, radigan12, Buenzli_2014, Radigan_2014, Metchev_2015, Lew16, artigau18}, planetary mass objects \citep{Biller_2015, Biller_2018}, and directly imaged companions \citep{Zhou_2016, Naud2017, Zhou_2020a, Zhou_2020b}, especially those of young age and low surface gravity \citep{Vos19, Vos_2023}.
 Changes in lightcurve morphology are commonly attributed to the dynamic formation and dissipation of clouds, radiative localized hot spots, intense vertical transport due to chemical instability, or the differential rotation of clouds at different latitudes \citep{Bailer-Jones2001}.
 Specific morphology during a single rotation may be due to cloud features rotating in and out of view.
-Outstanding questions include whether the atmospheric structure is dominated by banding, spots, or a mixture of both; and measuring the timescales of atmospheric variability to constrain the driving mechanisms.
+Outstanding questions include whether the atmospheric structure is dominated by banding, spots, or a mixture of both, and what the main driving mechanism is that causes these structures to vary in time.
+One way to constrain that is to measure the timescales of atmospheric variability.